 The HIV testing process

-There are a few steps that a person will take in the HIV testing process.
-To access an HIV test, people can request a test or may be offered a test.
+There are several steps in the HIV testing process.
+To access an HIV test, people can request a test or they may be offered a test from a healthcare provider or community worker.
 There are three types of HIV testing options that may be available: nominal (identifying/name-based) testing, non-nominal (non-identifying) testing, or anonymous testing.
 In all cases, a person must give their consent before having an HIV test.

 A person should be given information or counselling about HIV before the test.
 Depending on the tests that are available, a blood sample is either sent to a laboratory for testing (“standard testing”) or it may be tested immediately at the testing site (“point-of-care testing”).
 If the blood is sent to a laboratory, the person may have to return at a later date to receive the result.
 With a point-of-care test, the person will receive the result within a few minutes.

 HIV is a reportable disease in Canada so if someone tests positive for HIV, the result is reported to local public health authorities.
 Following an HIV test, a person can be linked to other services, including support, care, and prevention.

 This fact sheet outlines the general approach to HIV testing in Canada, although each region may have slightly different approaches to HIV testing.

 How can someone get an HIV test from a healthcare provider or community worker?